PolicyEngine/L0/docs/index.md

 - [API Reference](api_reference.md): Complete API documentation for all modules
 - [Examples](examples.md): Comprehensive examples and use cases

+## Acknowledgments

+This implementation is inspired by and builds upon the [original L0 regularization code](https://github.com/AMLab-Amsterdam/L0_regularization) by AMLab Amsterdam, which accompanied the paper by Louizos et al. (2018).
+Our implementation provides a modernized PyTorch API with additional features for calibration and structured sparsity.

 ## Citation

 If you use this library in your research, please cite the original L0 regularization paper: